- Do you ever say: “I’m starting my diet tomorrow so today doesn’t count”?

 Tomorrow will be different

 “I say every summer, I am going to lose the fat.
 Every summer I go and come back fatter.”

 When people tell themselves tomorrow will be different, it’s because they’re not happy with today.
 But waiting for tomorrow to start another diet leaves you in between diets.

-Ever hear someone say: I’ve already ruined my diet so I may as well keep eating?
+People often say I’ve already ruined my diet so I may as well keep eating.
 Or I’m starting my diet tomorrow so today doesn’t count.

 But today does count!

 The things you do today will either make tomorrow easier or harder.
 The more unhealthy choices you make today the more you’re ingraining bad habits that will build barriers between you and your goals.

 For 10 years I told myself: Tomorrow will be different.

 Whenever I made (what I thought was) a mistake I’d feel discouraged.
 I’d think I wrecked everything.
 It was important to me to follow my diet perfectly.
 I wanted to prove I was determined.
 Believing tomorrow will be different was the only thing that made me feel optimistic.

 So all my hopes would be pinned on the things I’d plan for tomorrow.
 I’d write up a new, stricter diet (to make up for lost time) so it was ready for the next morning.
 Then I’d tell myself that whatever I did for the rest of the day didn’t matter because I was “off” my diet.